HLSLDocs/win32/desktop-src/direct3dhlsl-unify/hlsl-method-load_buffer.md

 The method mostly returns `uint` values.
 The dimensionality of the return value depends on the method signature.

-The buffer object `StructuredBuffer` returns a mandatory templated value.
+The buffer objects `StructuredBuffer` and `RWStructuredBuffer` return a mandatory templated value.

-The buffer object `BytreAddressBuffer` returns an optional templated value.
+The buffer objects `ByteAddressBuffer` and `RWByteAddressBuffer` return an optional templated value.

 | Buffer Object | Method Signature | Return Type |
 | - | - | - |